-Uterine cancer is the fourth most common cancer in women in the U.S. In 2017, 61,380 diagnoses of endometrial cancer were expected to be made, and it was estimated that there would be 10,920 deaths from this disease.
+Uterine cancer is the fourth most common cancer in women in the United States.
+In 2017, the National Cancer Institute expected that there would be 61,380 diagnoses of endometrial cancer and over10,920 deaths from this disease.

 It normally affects those aged over 55 years.

 - Endometrial cancer affects the female reproductive system.

 - Early signs of endometrial cancer include unusual or heavy bleeding and a watery discharge.

 - Treatments include surgery, radiation therapy, chemotherapy, and hormone therapy.